|Cyrenean gold drachm showing silphion image|

 De agricultura by Marcus Porcius Cato

-(2.nd century BC).
-Social life and feasts in the first century AD are
+Social life in the first century AD and is eccentric feasts are

 very vividly described in an entertaining narrative